5 tips to help you stop startup overwhelm for your online business

 Here's the key thing to know upfront, you can stop any overwhelm about your legals in general because you can usually phase out your legals; you don't have to pay for them in one go or spend time with your lawyer customising all of them all at once in those busy early days.

 Focussing on your key tasks will help you stop overwhelm.
-So, here’s what you need:
+So, here’s what you need to prioritise:

 Your terms and conditions will cover items like:

 - Disclaimers to limit your business’s liability

 - Payment processes

 The information you are collecting might be different to another business, so keep this in mind when assessing the value of customised legals.

 And, if you are collecting information from customers or even prospective customers or subscribers that are living in the European Union - in this case, you’ll need a GDPR compliant policy.

 Good reporting systems will allow you to store data about your sales and feed into a good financial reporting system.

 For example, if you are using shopify, you may want to have some way to track your sales revenue through a linked accounting system like xero or one of the others shopify allows you to link up to.